 Believe me when I say that ‘You are what you eat’ is literally true.
 Because your choice of food does not just affect your overall health.
 It also has a major impact on your skin’s appearance, texture and aging process.
-Therefore I will give you a series of articles regarding anti-aging foods, and the nutrients I’ll cover in this first part are some of the best weapons against skin aging.
+The nutrients I’ll cover in this post are some of the best weapons against skin aging.
 They are most known for their ability to prevent damage caused by sun, stress, and pollution.
 But more recently they have also been found to tighten the skin and to some extent reverse other signs of aging.
 So if you’re obsessed with skincare, like I am, keep reading about the powerful carotenoids!

 Since I am a nutritionist, food and its power to either heal or damage your skin are my favorite subjects.
-And you will notice that by the length and depth of this article… Still, before I want you to continue, I urge you to read and implement my post about using a good sunscreen.
-Because an effective anti aging sunscreen is the strongest foundation of preventing skin aging.
-Once that’s in place, the tips you’ll find in this article can work effectively.
+And you will notice that by the length and depth of this article.

 So let’s get started to explore these exciting nutrients that will protect and heal your skin from the inside!
 It’s a long post but I promise it will be worth reading all of it.
 And if you want to quickly jump to a certain part of the article, this is what I’ll cover: